 - Volunteering or a part-time job (what have you observed, what extra responsibilities have you taken on, what skills have you demonstrated yourself?).

-University is all about being able to think independently and analytically so being able to demonstrate that you’re working like this already is a big plus point.
+University is all about being able to think independently and analytically.
 Briefly explaining how one of your A-level subjects, a BTEC assignment or placement, or additional studies such as the Extended Project Qualification (EPQ) has made you think more critically could be a way of doing this.

 ‘If you’re taking the EPQ, do talk about it, as it’s the kind of studying you’ll be doing at uni.’
 (Modern languages admissions tutor)

-Mention what your longer-term goals are if you can do it in an interesting way and you’ve got a specific path in mind.
-But, if you do, then try and show a spark of individuality or imagination.
+Mention what your long-term goals are, talking about them in an interesting way, and explaining that you have got a specific path in mind.
+Try and show a spark of individuality, creativity and passion.

 ‘Just saying you want to be a journalist isn’t exactly going to stand you out from the crowd.’

-If you’re not sure yet, just talk about what you’re looking forward to at uni and what you want to gain from your course or from university life.
+If you are not sure about your future goals yet, just talk about what you are looking forward to experience while at uni, and what you want to gain from your course or from university life.

-If you’re applying for deferred entry, do mention your gap year plans if you’ve made a firm decision to take a year out.
+If you are applying for deferred entry, do mention your gap year plans if you have made a firm decision to take a year out.
 Most courses are happy for you to take a gap year – but will want to know how you plan to spend it.

 Keep it positive

-It can be difficult to get going with your personal statement, but don’t panic.
+It can be difficult to get going with your personal statement, but do not panic.
 Start with your strengths, focus on your enthusiasm for the course and talk positively about yourself.